PolyLevel vs. Mudjacking: Which Solution is Right for You?

 If you have an uneven driveway or sidewalk and have looked into concrete leveling, you’ve probably heard of mudjacking as well as “Poly” something, but you may not know what the difference is.
-Luckily you’re reading a blog that will explain it!
+If you’ve Googled some iteration of “sinking concrete,” you know that there are multiple companies who offer multiple solutions and everyone claims theirs is the best.
+One of the oldest and most often advertised is mudjacking.
+It’s not an attractive word, and it’s an even worse process that, at the end of the day, doesn’t work.

 Mudjacking is a longstanding, and at one point the only, method of raising concrete slabs that experience sinking due to soil washout and other void causing situations.
 The mudjacking process involves mixing soil with concrete or other material and creating a “mud” (hence the name) that is injected into the void to raise the concrete slab to its original placement.
 Some companies still use mudjacking, but obviously there’s another solution if there’s a “vs” in this post title.